Malta–Spain relations: History

+Fast forward to the 20th century, Malta and Spain established formal diplomatic relations in 1977.
+Since then, both nations have maintained embassies in each other's capitals: Malta operates an embassy in Madrid and honorary consulates in cities like Barcelona, Palma de Mallorca, Santander, Seville, and Valencia; Spain maintains an embassy in Ta' Xbiex and a Cultural Centre in Balzan.
+In 2019, the two countries commemorated 50 years of diplomatic relations, reflecting on their shared cultural and historical ties and their collaborative contributions to the European Union and the Mediterranean region.

 Migration issues

 In December 2008, the two countries agreed to collaborate on issues relating to illegal migration, including repatriation.
 In a meeting between Home Affairs Minister Carmelo Mifsud Bonnici and his Spanish counterpart Alfredo Perez Rubalcaba, they agreed that the implementation of the Immigration and Asylum Pact was a priority.
 The two countries agreed that a group of Spanish police should be sent to Malta in 2009 to help the Maltese force with repatriation.

 In February 2022, Malta agreed to introduce migratory policy in the Southern Neighborhood.

 Agreements

 In January 2007, the two countries entered into a tax treaty.